ENI CEO says not interested in Conoco's Kashagan stake

-MILAN (Reuters) - Italy’s oil major ENI (ENI.MI) does not intend to exercise its right of first refusal on ConocoPhillips’ (COP.N) stake in Kazakhstan’s Kashagan oil field, Chief Executive Paolo Scaroni said on Friday.
+MILAN, Nov 30 (Reuters) - Italy’s oil major ENI does not intend to exercise its right of first refusal on ConocoPhillips’ stake in Kazakhstan’s Kashagan oil field, Chief Executive Paolo Scaroni said on Friday.

 Under the right of first refusal, its partners in the Kashagan field, the biggest oilfield discovery in over four decades, have nearly two months to decide whether they want the 8.4 percent stake in the project promised to the Indian group.